rafaelmardojai/firefox-gnome-theme/README.md

 	Enable the vertical tab trough the extension : [Tab Center Reborn](https://addons.mozilla.org/en-US/firefox/addon/tabcenter-reborn/).

-	> **Note:** You also need to copy the contents of the file `configuration/extensions/tab-center-reborn.css` into the settings page of Tabcenter-reborn..
+	> **Note:** You also need to copy the contents of the file `configuration/extensions/tab-center-reborn.css` into the settings page of Tabcenter-reborn..\
+	> **Note2:** You can also maintain the vertical tab always open with `gnomeTheme.extensions.tabCenterReborn.alwaysOpen`

 ## Known bugs